 6. Close

-Closing on a home sale during a divorce generally works like a typical home sale, with some extra steps If you finalize the divorce before closing day:
+Closing on a home sale during a divorce typically follows a similar process to a standard home sale, with a few additional steps.
+If you finalize the divorce before closing day, complete:

 - A review of your settlement.
-Your real estate agent and lawyer may look over your divorce agreement to confirm the home sale complies.
+Your real estate agent and lawyer may review your divorce agreement to confirm that the home sale complies.

 - A new title search.
 Buyers may check the title for any judgments or liens.
-This is more common if a title search was done before the divorce was finalized but not after.
+This is more common if a title search was done before the divorce was finalized and the final orders have been issued in the meantime.

 7. Divide the sale proceeds